Vaccinated day-old chicks brings transformational change for Africa’s farmers

 Mentoring has the power to positively impact everyone involved, as evidenced by an initiative to mentor field technicians in Tanzania to provide inclusive veterinary extension to small-scale poultry producers.

 Field technicians from the PREVENT (PRomoting and Enabling Vaccination Efficiently, Now and Tomorrow) initiative were paired with business women (chicken vendors) who had previously participated in the CGIAR’s Women in Business initiative in a unique mentorship program to enable them deliver more equitable extension services to their customers.
+PREVENT is an initiative of Ceva Animal Health in collaboration with GALVmed and funded by Gates Foundation.

 Since 2021, the PREVENT initiative has been working with small-to-mid-size hatcheries in 11 sub-Saharan African countries to produce high-quality, vaccinated day-old chicks.
 These vaccinated chicks are mostly sold to small businesses.
 The hatcheries in the PREVENT initiative work with field technicians – women and men who provide technical input to the poultry producers, helping them with much needed flock management, health and husbandry advice, and raising awareness about the benefits of vaccinated chicks, therefore creating demand.